Exploring Iterative Refinement with Diffusion Models for Video Grounding: Experiments

 \subsection{Visualization}

-In Fig.~\ref{fig:vis}, we visualize some predictions from our DiffusionVG with 5 sampling steps and the DETR-like baselines on both Charades-STA and ActivityNet Captions datasets.
-Additionally, we present the corresponding results from the one-step generation approach in DiffusionVG to highlight the effectiveness of the iterative refining process in the multi-step generation approach.
-It can be observed that both the DETR-like baselines and the one-step DiffusionVG model can understand the semantics of both video and sentence contents and localize a video segment that, to some extent, relates to the sentence query.
-However, it is noteworthy that their predicted moments suffer significant deviations from the ground truth.
-In contrast, our multi-step generation strategy in DiffusionVG can perform iterative refinement on the predictions by mitigating the disparities between the noisy spans and the target span, which demonstrates the best grounding results compared to the DETR-like baselines and the one-step approach.
+To qualitatively highlight the effectiveness of the iterative refining process in the multi-step generation approach, we visualize a prediction comparison between the one-step and multi-step sampling strategies in DiffusionVG on the ActivityNet Captions dataset, as shown in Fig.~\ref{fig:vis}.
+We can observe that the one-step DiffusionVG model can understand the semantics of both video and sentence contents and localize a video segment that, to some extent, relates to the sentence query.
+However, its predicted moment significantly deviates from the ground truth.
+In contrast, utilizing a multi-step generation strategy enables DiffusionVG to perform iterative refinement on the predictions by mitigating the disparities between noisy spans and the target span, thereby yielding an improved grounding result compared to the one-step approach.
+More visualizations can be found in Appendix E.